-Stores throughout the nation which come under Division I of the Japan Standards Industrial Classification (which includes wholesale, retail and food service stores) excluding agency businesses, brokerage businesses and food service stores.
+Stores throughout the nation which come under Division J of the Japan Standards Industrial Classification (which includes wholesale and retail) excluding agency businesses, brokerage businesses.

-4. Survey method and route
+Survey method and route

 For this survey, enumerators request the surveyed stores to fill in questionnaires which are then collected.
 (Survey by enumerators)